News

 “Our happy hour attendees enjoyed each other’s company by swapping stories about KU basketball and football and the excitement involving the Allen Fieldhouse renovations!” says Enriquez.
 “As a group, we decided to work as a team to organize additional happy hours periodically and outings to Oklahoma City Thunder games when Jayhawks are in town!”

 Want to bring Jayhawks together in your city?
-Visit visit kualumni.org/volunteer to learn more about organizing an event!
+Visit kualumni.org/volunteer to learn more about organizing an event!

 Kyou2024_Oklahoma-City